 Afterward, have the students carefully return the animals to the stream near where they were collected.

-Materials: insect collections from Stream Safari; for each team: Pond and Stream Critter guide, paper, pencils, clipboards, plastic spoons and small containers to aid in counting and sorting animals; optional: calculator.
+Materials: insect collections from Stream Safari; for each team: Pond and Stream Critter guide, paper, pencils, clipboards, plastic spoons and small containers to aid in counting and sorting animals; optional: calculator, Quick Reference to Invertebrates.

 PUPPET SHOW “The Net Result”